monsoonmaelstrom/book2/book2.md

 “You should have told me,” I agree.

 “If the situation was reversed, would you have told me?”
-Davy asks.
+Davy questions.

 “Yes,” we both answer in unison, without hesitation.

-“We would have told you,” Alex says.
+“We would have told you,” Alex bites out.
 “We would have told you because it’s important and we need to be able to trust each other!
 You don’t trust us at all.”

 “I wouldn’t have left you to figure it out while you were alone, trapped wherever I was,” I tell him and I see the regret flash across his face.

-“Even *I* think you should have told her, Davy,” Giorgi says, “and I keep practically everything to myself.
+“Even *I* think you should have told her, Davy,” Giorgi informs him, “and I keep practically everything to myself.
 I’m not going to tell Gavin,” he adds as he flicks his gaze to me.

 “I can’t undo the past.”